Election Details

 Highland has a good track record of listening to our employees’ concerns and implementing changes to make your job and work life better.
 We have made significant strides, both based on your recommendations as well as an overall review of the organizational needs.
 Recent examples of your feedback at work:

-• Several market-based pay increases have been distributed over the last 3 years.
+• Several market-based pay increases have been distributed over the last several years.